-Current as of January 23, 2020
+Current as of February 11, 2023

 The E-3 Sentry is an airborne warning and control system, or AWACS, aircraft with an integrated battle management command and control, or BMC2, surveillance, target detection, and tracking platform.
 The aircraft provides an accurate, real-time picture of the battlespace to the Joint Air Operations Center.
 AWACS provides situational awareness of friendly, neutral and hostile activity, command and control of an area of responsibility, battle management of theater forces, all-altitude and all-weather surveillance of the battle space, and early warning of enemy actions during joint, allied, and coalition operations.

 The E-3 Sentry is a modified Boeing 707/320 commercial airframe with a rotating radar dome.
 The dome is 30 feet (9.1 meters) in diameter, six feet (1.8 meters) thick, and is held 11 feet (3.33 meters) above the fuselage by two struts.
 It contains a radar subsystem that permits surveillance from the Earth's surface up into the stratosphere, over land or water.
 The radar has a range of more than 250 miles (375.5 kilometers).
 The radar combined with an identification friend or foe, or IFF, subsystem can look down to detect, identify and track enemy and friendly low-flying aircraft by eliminating ground clutter returns that confuse other radar systems.